javi-castillo/javi-castillo.github.io/content/publication/zermatten-land-2024/index.md

   as a practical solution for more operational semantic segmentation models, not trading off performances on rare but important classes.
 tags:
-- Adaptation models
 - Class imbalance
-- land cover mapping
+- Land cover mapping
-- Land surface
-- multi-expert model
-- remote sensing
-- Semantic segmentation
-- Tail
-- Task analysis
-- Training
+- Mixture of experts
-- Visualization
+- Earth observation
 links:
 - name: URL
   url: https://ieeexplore.ieee.org/document/10444917